stringsync/stringsync/README.md

 - [install yarn](https://yarnpkg.com/lang/en/docs/install/)

-Project dependencies can be installed by running the following command:
+Project dependencies can be installed by running the following command in the project directory:

 ```
-yarn setup
+yarn install
 ```

 ### Commands